New Smyrna Beach Shark Attacks (2025 Report)

 In spite of this, it's important to mention that the majority of these attacks are minor and tend to result in nothing more than little scratches.

-In more recent years, the average has remained somewhere between five to ten bites annually, with most taking place during the warmer months when more people are in the water.
+In more recent years, including 2024 and 2025, the average has remained somewhere between five to ten bites annually, with most taking place during the warmer months when more people are in the water.

 What Kind of Sharks Live / Migrate to New Smyrna Beach?